 Pumpkin Dip is just like pumpkin pie in dip form.
 Plus, it’s super easy to make.
 It’s actually easier than pie (pun totally intended).
 And of course, since it’s fall, it’s pumpkin time!
 This popular and super easy Pumpkin Dip beckons for gingersnaps, apples or pears.
-Since I flock to simple, but tasty recipes, this Pumpkin Dip has remained a keeper in my go to list.
+Since I flock to simple, yet tasty recipes, this Pumpkin Dip has remained a keeper in my go to list year after year.

 I don’t recall who first told me about it, but I know it was a friend at a party years ago.
 Most of my favorite appetizer recipes are discovered like that.
 Usually it happens standing around at a party, dipping away (no double dipping), as the recipe is shared, scratched down on a napkin or stored away in the recesses of your mind.
 Thank goodness this Pumpkin Dip recipe didn’t get lost in my mind somewhere in and amongst all of the clutter.
 My mind is a very cluttered space these days.

 The ingredients for this easy Pumpkin Dip are simple: cream cheese, canned pumpkin puree, brown sugar, ground cinnamon, ground nutmeg and ground ginger.
 The canned pumpkin puree is full of nutritious Vitamin A and fiber, so this dip does have a bit of healthy benefits.
 I’ve made this dip with both brown sugar and confectioners or powdered sugar before, but I prefer the brown sugar.
 Also, I’ve found using a food processor to soften the cream cheese improves the texture, and blends it all to a smooth consistency.
 My small Cuisinart is perfect for this and other dips.
 I use it all the time.
 Of course, you can make this by hand too.
 Just be sure to mix and mix and mix until everything is combined well.